Ophiocordyceps sinensis: Secondary metabolites

-Economics and impact
+Economics

 In rural Tibet, yartsa gunbu has become the most important source of cash income.
 The fungi contributed 40% of the annual cash income to local households and 8.5% to the GDP in 2004.
 Prices have increased continuously, especially since the late 1990s.
 In 2008, one kilogram traded for US$3,000 (lowest quality) to over US$18,000 (best quality, largest larvae).
 The annual production on the Tibetan Plateau was estimated in 2009 at 80–175 tons.
 The Himalayan Ophiocordyceps production might not exceed a few tons.

 In 2004 the value of a kilogram of caterpillars was estimated at 30,000 to 60,000 Nepali rupees in Nepal, and about Rs 100,000 in India.
-In 2011 the value of a kilogram of caterpillars was estimated at 350,000 to 450,000 Nepali rupees in Nepal.
+In 2011, the value of a kilogram of caterpillars was estimated at 350,000 to 450,000 Nepali rupees in Nepal.
 A 2012 BBC article indicated that in north Indian villages a single fungus was worth Rs 150 (about £2 or $3), which is more than the daily wage of a manual labourer.
 In 2012, a pound of top-quality yartsa had reached retail prices of $50,000.

 The price of Ophiocordyceps sinensis is reported to have increased dramatically on the Tibetan Plateau, about 900% between 1998 and 2008, an annual average of over 20% (after inflation).
 However, the value of large caterpillar fungus has increased more dramatically than small Cordyceps, regarded as lower quality.

+In the Kingdom of Bhutan, Ophiocordyceps sinensis is recently also being harvested.
+The Bhutanese "cordyceps" has been molecularly confirmed to be O. sinensis, with its quality shown to be equal to the Tibetan one.

+Impacts of wild collection

+Societal impact

 Because of its high value, inter-village conflicts over access to its grassland habitats has become a headache for the local governing bodies and in several cases people were killed.
 In November 2011, a court in Nepal convicted 19 villagers over the murder of a group of farmers during a fight over the prized aphrodisiac fungus.
 Seven farmers were killed in the remote northern district of Manang in June 2009 after going to forage for Yarchagumba.

 Its value gave it a role in the Nepalese Civil War, as the Nepalese Maoists and government forces fought for control of the lucrative export trade during the June–July harvest season.
 Collecting yarchagumba in Nepal had only been legalised in 2001, and now demand is highest in countries such as China, Thailand, Vietnam, Korea and Japan.
 By 2002, the 'herb' was valued at R 105,000 ($1,435) per kilogram, allowing the government to charge a royalty of R 20,000 ($280) per kilogram.